 - Loss of sharp vision owing to aging (macular degeneration)

 - Separation of the retina from the back of the eye (retinal tear)

-An ophthalmoscopy is the best way to diagnose these diseases.
 Your treatment will depend on what your doctor finds.